-MURRAY, Ky. — The Murray State University Institute of Engineering hosted more than 300 students across 12 high schools on March 7 for Engineering Day 2019, a series of science, technology, engineering and math-centered challenges designed to teach engineering and construction concepts under the direction of Murray State faculty and staff.
+MURRAY, Ky. — The Murray State University Institute of Engineering hosted more than 400 students across 12 high schools on March 5 for Engineering Day 2020, a series of engineering, technology, physics and math-centered challenges designed to explore engineering, construction and cybersecurity concepts under the direction of Murray State faculty and staff.

-Students competed in 15 events across campus; the University’s new state-of-the-art Engineering and Physics Building served as the main hub, hosting competitions ranging from engineering design, robotics, computer-aided design, carbon dioxide-powered car races and physics.
+Students competed in 15 events across campus; the University’s new state-of-the-art Engineering and Physics Building served as the main hub, hosting competitions ranging from engineering design, drone technology, robotics, computer-aided design, carbon dioxide-powered car races and physics experiments.

 Students also raced kayaks constructed from PVC pipe and plastic wrap in the Susan E. Bauernfeind Wellness Center swimming pool, showed off robots of their own creation and engineered survival shelters tested by the City of Murray Fire Department for structural integrity.

 Dr. Danny Claiborne, chair of the Institute of Engineering, praised the work on display at this year’s E-Day event.

 “I’ve met so many great students at E-Day, and this is all thanks to the hard work of the teachers in the classrooms at each of these high schools,” Claiborne said.
 “We’ve been hosting this event for many years, and it’s really grown as an exciting event that encourages students and teachers to invest in STEM education and allows students to explore career paths in engineering and technology.”